152334H/pwnscripts/README.md

 It's messy and it works.
 Current features:
   * `find_printf_offset_*`: helper functions to bruteforce wanted printf offsets.
 Important ones:
     1. _buffer: find the offset to whatever's manipulating the input format string.
-A common example:
     2. _libc/_PIE: find a libc/PIE address with a specific offset

   * `libc_db`: a basic class for dealing with the libc-database project